 As mentioned in the introduction, the hotel is located adjacent to the Daiba station on the Yurikamome light rail line; a covered walkway leads to the station entrance.
 The trip to Shimbashi station on the outskirts of entral Tokyo takes roughly 15 minutes.
 The hotel also shares an observation deck with the Aqua City Mall, which is also next door.

-To get to the hotel from Narita Airport, the most direct route is to take the “Airport Limousine Bus“, which runs directly from all airport terminals to the hotel’s entrance.
-From Narita, buses run approximately every 2 hours between 8:45 A.M. and 6:45 P.M.
+To get to the hotel from Narita Airport, the most direct option is the “Airport Limousine Bus“.
+It runs directly from all airport terminals to the hotel’s entrance.
+Buses run approximately every 2 hours between 8:45 A.M. and 6:45 P.M.
 Cost is 2,800 yen (~$27) per person, and the trip takes about 90 minutes.
 You can also take the Narita Express (N’EX) or a local train to Tokyo Station, then the Yamanote Line to Shimbashi Station, then the Yurikamome Line to Daiba Station.
-A ticket in the Ordinary Car is 3,020 yen to Tokyo, then 120 yen to Shimbashi, plus an additional 320 yen (~$33) to Daiba.
-Trains run approximately every 30 minutes from 7:45 A.M. to 9:45 P.M., and the trip takes approximately one hour to Tokyo Station; the entire trip takes about an hour and a half.
-Local trains are cheaper, but take longer.
-Taxi fare to Odaiba is approximately 20,000 yen (~$190, and no, that’s not a misprint), and takes 60-90 minutes depending on traffic.
+A ticket in the Ordinary Car is 3,020 yen to Tokyo, then 120 yen to Shimbashi, plus an additional 320 yen to Daiba.
+Trains run approximately every 30 minutes from 7:45 A.M. to 9:45 P.M., and the entire trip takes about 90 minutes.
+Taxi fare to Odaiba is approximately 20,000 yen (~$190, and no, that’s not a misprint), and takes 60-90 minutes.